Scissorunner/GitLocal/README.md

 # Local Folder Git
-Use this folder for work in process
+Use this folder to hold programs that are 'work in process'